shirograhm/riot-items-tfm2/workshop_desc.md

 4. Restart the game.
 5. Continue your saved game, and proceed through the mod mismatch popup.

-Currently updated for game version ^0.4.12.
+Currently updated for game version >=0.5.1.
+Also supports previous versions using an older build of the mod.
+See below for reference:
+Mod v0.5.7 - v0.5.1+
+Mod v0.5.6 - versions up to 0.5.0

 [h1] Custom Item Values [/h1]